Blog · Getting more leads

 The spreadsheet works — right up until it doesn't

-Every tradie starts the same way.
-A spreadsheet for jobs, a notes app for quotes, a text thread for the customer, and your head for everything else.
-It's free, it's familiar, and for a sole operator doing a handful of jobs a week, it holds together.
+Every tradie starts the same way: a spreadsheet for jobs, a notes app for quotes, a text thread with the customer, your head for the rest.
+It's free, it's familiar, and for a sole operator doing a handful of jobs a week, it holds.

 Then you grow.
-You put on an apprentice, add a second ute, take on more work — and the cracks show fast.
-As one Australian trades software guide puts it, spreadsheets work when you're a sole operator but collapse under a growing business: jobs get missed, invoices go out late, and payments take weeks to land.
+You put on an apprentice, add a second ute, take on more work, and the cracks show fast.
+As one Australian trades software guide puts it, spreadsheets work when you're a sole operator but collapse under a growing business: jobs get missed, invoices go out late, payments take weeks to land.

 The question isn't whether the spreadsheet is bad.
-It's what it's quietly costing you — and whether a proper tradie CRM earns its keep.
-Let's do the honest maths.
+It's what it's quietly costing you.

-Australian trade businesses typically lose five to ten hours a week to manual admin — writing quotes by hand, chasing payments one at a time, and re-keying details into your accounting software.
-More broadly, the average Australian small business owner spends 15–20 hours a week on admin that someone (or something) else could handle.
-That's most of a working day gone every week — time you're not on the tools or winning new work.
+Australian trade businesses typically lose five to ten hours a week to manual admin: writing quotes by hand, chasing payments one at a time, re-keying job details into the accounting software.
+Zoom out and the average Australian small business owner spends 15–20 hours a week on admin that someone, or something, else could handle.

-Then there's the lead leakage.
-A spreadsheet doesn't ring the customer back.
-It doesn't send a text when you're up a ladder.
-And that's exactly when the enquiries come in.
-Australian research puts the missed-call rate for tradies and mobile services at around 1 in 3, with owner-operators worst hit because there's no one else to pick up when you're on a job.
-Worse, about 62% of callers who hit voicemail hang up without leaving a message — they've already dialled the next name on Google.
+Then there's the leakage.
+A spreadsheet won't ring a customer back, and it won't text while you're up a ladder.
+Picture Dave the sparkie, phone buzzing in his pocket at 2pm mid-install.
+Australian research puts the missed-call rate for tradies and mobile services at around 1 in 3, and about 62% of callers who hit voicemail hang up without leaving a message.
+They've already dialled the next name on Google.

-That's the real spreadsheet tax: not a subscription fee, but hours of admin plus jobs that were yours to lose.
+That's the real spreadsheet tax: a day of admin every week, plus jobs that were yours to lose.

-The honest catch: a CRM is a tool, not magic.
-It only pays off if you actually move your workflow into it and let the automations run.
-Half-using it while keeping the old spreadsheet "just in case" is the one way to get the cost without the benefit.
+'Sounds good, but I'll never get everything moved across.'
+Fair, and it's the real catch: IgniteOS only pays off if you shift your workflow in and let the automations run.
+Half-using it while you keep the old spreadsheet 'just in case' gets you the cost without the win.

 How to make the switch without the headache

 • Start with one workflow.
-Move your enquiry-to-quote flow across first — that's where the fastest lead-response wins live.
+Move enquiry-to-quote first; that's where the five-minute response wins live.
 Add jobs, invoicing and reviews once it's humming.

-• Give it a fortnight.
-Judge it on jobs won and hours saved, not on the first day of getting used to something new.
+• Judge it in a fortnight.
+Measure jobs won and hours clawed back, not how the first day felt.

 How IgniteOS does this for you